 The principle works at all scales.
 Mary’s example was a win-win between an individual and a team; the same principle applies between teams.
 At a European company that makes telecommunications software, one of the products needed to split the first column in the Person relation of the database into two columns, for the Surname and Given Name.
 Another product, which uses the same database, could live with that but would have preferred to keep the single column and to avoid the costly database conversion.
 The Product Owners together decided that it was in the best long-term interest of the value proposition to go to the two-column format.
 That caused one product to absorb a short-term loss that owed to the conversion cost, but which was more than compensated by increases in overall corporate-wide results made possible by the conversion.

-At Powerhouse (Almere, Netherlands) in 2015, two teams both needed to create the same interface to the workflow system for their PBIs.
-One of the teams decided to add the interface work to their Sprint Backlog so that it would not be developed twice.
-During the Sprint, the team got delayed and the other team picked up the work instead.
+At Powerhouse (Almere, Netherlands) in 2015, two teams both needed to create the same interface to the workflow system for their Product Backlog Items.
+The teams agreed to add the interface work to the Sprint Backlog of just one of the teams to avoid duplicated work.
+During the Sprint, other work delayed that team’s progress and the other team picked up the work instead.

 And the pattern extends beyond team boundaries.
-Remember the Toyota USA mission statement:
+Remember the Toyota USA mission statement (, p.
+80):

 A great Vision aspires at least in part to this Greatest Value.

-At the end of its life, when it ceases to provide value, the stakeholders should celebrate the life of a product in a Product Wake.
+At the end of its life, when a product ceases to provide value, the stakeholders should celebrate its life in a Product Wake.

 Jeffrey Liker.
 The Toyota Way: Fourteen Management Principles from the World’s Greatest Manufacturer.
 New York: McGraw-Hill, 2003, p.
 80.